 Candidates pursuing the Pre-K-12 or Combo track are still responsible to devote one hundred fifty (150) clock hours of their Pre-K-12 hours to issues of diversity.
-Hours may be satisfied by working with pupils of diverse backgrounds including socioeconomic disadvantages, English learners, homeless youth, foster youth; students with disabilities (including Section 504 plans), students experiencing suspension and expulsion from school, sexual minority youth (LGBTQ+), racial and ethnic minorities; and understanding information on school, district, State, and Federal policies and the impact of resulting practices.
+Hours may be satisfied by working with students of diverse backgrounds including socioeconomic disadvantaged, linguistically diverse, students who are housing insecure, students who are current/former foster youth; students with disabilities (e.g., IEP and Section 504 plans), students experiencing issues related to academics or misconduct (e.g., suspension or expulsion from school), students who identify as LGBTQ+, students who hold historically minoritized racial and ethnic identities; and understand the impact of institutional, local, state, and federal policies for students of diverse backgrounds.
 Candidates track their diversity hour requirement via Time2Track.

 *As announced by the CTC on 7/3/2020, AB77 resulted in a reduction in the number of Pre-K-12 school settings for candidates pursuing a PPS SC Credential from two settings to one setting from March 19, 2020 to June 30, 2021, inclusive.